 Before we explore the details of secure remote work, we must start with a core principle.
 That principle is the wall of separation between work and home.
 Put simply, workers must keep their workplace and their personal space separate.

 Traditional workplaces benefit from having a dedicated workspace.
-Here, employees are supplied with needed devices, have their own workstation, and exist in a business culture.
+Here, employees are supplied with needed devices, have their own workstations, and exist in a business culture.
 Even with these benefits, employers still must be vigilant about company devices being used for personal reasons.

 Businesses must be careful about device and network usage to limit their own vulnerability.
 Mixing personal use with workplace accounts and devices exposes organizations to unnecessary risks.
 A malicious email attachment opened on a company computer can grant attackers access to both the device and the network.
 Therefore, diligent businesses establish guidelines for use of company devices.